Peter-Jürgen Boock

-Peter-Jürgen Boock (born 3 September 1951) is a former terrorist of the Red Army Faction.
+Peter-Jürgen Boock (born 3 September 1951) is a German former terrorist of the Red Army Faction.

-Earlier life
+Early life

 After completing secondary school, Boock began training as a mechanic but soon quit.
-Claiming that his father was a staunch Nazi, Boock then left his parents' home and travelled to the Netherlands.
+Claiming that his father was a staunch Nazi, He then left his parents' home and travelled to the Netherlands.
 He became involved with illegal drugs, and was arrested for possession.
 Soon after this he attempted suicide.
-He spent the next few years in rehabilitation programmes and living in re-education homes, and came in contact with Gudrun Ensslin and Andreas Baader.
+Boock spent the next few years in rehabilitation programmes and living in re-education homes, and came in contact with Gudrun Ensslin and Andreas Baader.
 He wanted to join the Red Army Faction but was deemed too young.
 He moved to Frankfurt am Main and continued abusing drugs.
 In 1973, he married Waltraud Liewald (who would also later become an RAF terrorist).

 Terrorism

 At some point between 1975 and 1976, Boock joined the RAF and went underground.
 He travelled to Southern Yemen, where he received terrorist training (including hostage taking and hijacking).
 He became an involved member of the second generation Red Army Faction.